602-2 B. EXEMPT RESOURCES

 Resources excluded by federal law.
 A partial listing of these resources is at Addendum 5 to this manual.

 Retained federal earned income tax credit payments are excluded for the month of receipt and the following month.
-Retained earned income tax credit payments from any source (federal, state, local) are excluded up to one year from the date of receipt if the payments were received at the time the person also received food stamps.
-This resource exclusion is allowed up to 12 months, provided the person continues to receive food stamps.
+Retained earned income tax credit payments from any source (federal, state, local) are excluded up to one year from the date of receipt if the payments were received at the time the person also received SNAP.
+This resource exclusion is allowed up to 12 months, provided the person continues to receive SNAP.
 Refer to MS 602-2A(4) for procedures to follow when excluded funds are commingled with countable resources.

 Non-liquid resources with an equity value of $1500 or less are exempt.
 This policy shall not apply to liquid resources such as stocks, bonds or negotiable financial instruments.